About Camp RAD

 From 2012-2017, faculty and students from Georgia Southern University delivered the camp through the SBCPRD.
 Over 5 years, the camp grew from 6 participants to a full capacity of 25 with a waiting list.
 In 2018, Camp RAD was able partner with the Georgia Southern University Campus Recreation and Intramurals program and move to the Statesboro campus.
 In 2019, Camp RAD opened it’s first Satellite location in Effingham County, and in 2020 Camp RAD had it’s first ever Online Camp RAD.

 The mission of Camp RAD is to empower transition-age youth with disabilities to live health, independent lives.
-Camp RAD uses an interdisciplinary approach that utilizes experts in the fields of pediatric occupational, physical, and speech therapy, adaptive physical activity, child and family development, public health and nutrition.
+Camp RAD uses an interdisciplinary approach that utilizes experts in the fields of pediatric occupational, physical, and speech therapy, adaptive physical activity, human development & family science, public health and nutrition.

 We provide a fun, safe summer experience that promotes life skills and physical activity with a focus on the comprehensive well-being of the child.
 Our interdisciplinary team of professionals uses an innovated model to plan, implement, monitor progress, and evaluate camp.